euwbah/musescore-xen-tuner/README.md

 Though, if you don't want to repeatedly download the plugin files to update the list of supported accidentals, you can run the included `tabulate_accidentals.py` python script yourself with Python 3.

-Note that if you have been using Symbol Code numbers to refer to your accidentals, you will need to ensure that the Symbol Codes still refer to the same accidentals after updating the list of supported accidentals.
-While the data entry is ongoing, the Symbol Code of symbols may change and is unstable.
+If you have been using Symbol Code numbers to refer to your accidentals, you will need to ensure that the Symbol Codes numbers still refer to the same accidentals after updating the list of supported accidentals.
+While the data entry is ongoing, the Symbol Code index may change and is unstable.

 -----

 ## Introduction

-> 🟢 To use this plugin to its full potential, we first need to know how this plugin conceptualizes & represents accidentals.
-You can skip to [here](#how-to-tuning-configuration) to go straight to examples.
-> Though, it is highly recommended that you read this section first.
+> 🟢 This section introduces important terminology.
+It is recommended to read this section before the rest of the guide.

+### Nominals & Equave

+The **nominals** are the 'musical alphabet'.
+In 12edo terms, we call them the 'white keys'.
+That is, the notes without any accidentals attached to them.

+Normally there are only 7 nominals (letters A to G), and the distance between two of the same nominals is called an octave.

+However, in Xen Tuner, you're free to declare as many nominals as you want, as long as you have more than 2.
+The distance between two of the same nominals is called an **equave**.
+You can set the equave to whatever interval you want.

+This means, you can construct notation systems like the chromatic staff, with 12 nominal 'alphabets', one for each semitone.
+You can even write using the negative treble clef (negative harmony) by setting the equave to negative `-1200c`.
+Then, notes that are visually going up will sound like they're going down.

+### Symbol Codes, Text Codes

 A **symbol code** represents a visually/semantically unique symbol, which may have multiple IDs under the hood.
 For the purposes of this plugin, all similar-looking/meaning symbols are considered the same symbol.